T he breeze, blowing in from San Francisco Bay,

 "Kelly Anderson is a young witch and a friend of ours," Stuart said.
 "I couldn't ask Phoebe...or

 her sisters for that matter, to bring me here to see you.
 But Kelly understood.
-She borrowed the
+She made

 "Why did you come, Stuart?" she asked.